 This Circle is Now Complete

-What started out as two young kids meeting back in the late 1970’s, due his friendship with her brother, has finally come full circle with the wedding of Christy and Dwayne in June of this year.
+What started out as two young kids meeting back in the late 1970s, due to his friendship with her brother, has finally come full circle with the wedding of Christy and Dwayne in June of this year.
 One of the things I enjoy most about being an Orange County wedding photographer is that I am reminded that life is sweet and filled with amazing moments.
 Shooting young engaged couples are great because they have their whole lives in front of them, but haven’t experienced life quite yet.
-With older couples, they have amazing life stories and that brings out the vintage feel of their relationship.
+Older couples have amazing life stories, and that brings out the vintage feel of their relationship.

 They were married at the Women’s Club at the Placentia Round Table.
 Nice place with a courtyard for the ceremony and a spacious room adjacent to the courtyard.
 The reception made sense.
-After all they laughed a lot during their engagement session, so why not here?
+After all, they laughed a lot during their engagement session, so why not here?
 Filled with amazing toasts, impromptu lip sync by the groom to Lionel Richie’s “Truly,” a surprise dance with the groom and his new daughter, and the songs.
-Oh those songs.
-Who else plays the Partridge Family, Bay City Rollers, “Xanadu,” “It’s Magic,” and others like that, only to include sing along songs for everyone to join in such as “Sweet Caroline” and “Don’t Stop Believen’.”
+Oh, those songs.
+Who else plays the Partridge Family, Bay City Rollers, “Xanadu,” “It’s Magic,” and others like that, only to include sing-along songs for everyone to join in such as “Sweet Caroline” and “Don’t Stop Believin’.”

 What did Christy and Dwayne think about their time leading up to this amazing day?
-Check it our yourselves….
+Check it out yourselves….

 Q: How the big day all came together?